-Delivering on the previously stated objective to expand into Western Canada and to establish a national delivery platform, on March 2, 2015, the Company completed the acquisition of 100% of the shares of Pharmacare, an Edmonton-based leading specialty pharmacy business operating under the Care Plus, Pharmacare and Lidia's Pharmacy brands in Western Canada, and the second quarter of 2015 was the first full quarter of operations as part of Centric Health.
+Delivering on the previously stated objective to expand into Western Canada and to establish a national delivery platform, on March 2, 2015 the Company completed the acquisition of 100% of the shares of Pharmacare, an Edmonton-based leading specialty pharmacy business operating under the Care Plus, Pharmacare and Lidia's Pharmacy brands in Western Canada.
+The third quarter of 2015 was the second full quarter of operations as part of Centric Health.

 In addition to the acquisition growth for the segment, the Specialty Pharmacy segment also continued to achieve success with its organic growth strategy focused on maximizing the utilization of existing infrastructure by winning new tenders for contracts with Long Term Care and retirement homes that increased the number of homes serviced and by expanding its retail initiatives.
 While the Company anticipates that Revenue and Adjusted EBITDA growth in its Specialty Pharmacy segment will continue for 2015 and beyond through the previously mentioned revenue growth opportunities, management will also continue to pursue operational efficiencies and cost savings to offset increased competition and investments in administrative start-up costs new RFPs may require.
+In addition, the Company expects that it can further leverage its existing facilities to support an expanded multi-province customer base.